zheminzhou/PEPPAN/docs/source/usage/parameters.rst

 Parameters
 **********
-Please find detailed description for several important parameters in the `quickstart <quickstart>`_
+Please find detailed description for several important parameters in the `quickstart <quickstart>`_.

+Below is a list of all parameters in PEPPA.

 ::